How I built Fluxer, a Discord-like chat app

 2023 to 2024

 In July 2023, I released the first private alpha of Fluxer to a few dozen testers.
-Since then, I've iterated on the tech stack many times before settling on what I run today.
+Since then, I've changed the tech stack many times before settling on what I run today.

 The current stack is heavily inspired by Discord and, to some extent, WhatsApp.
 It uses boring, proven pieces for realtime delivery, internal messaging, fast shared state, and durable persistence.
 I did try simpler alternatives because I wanted less complexity, but I kept reinventing the wheel for problems that proven technologies already solve well.

-Those iterations, along with continued research into Discord's architecture, paid off.
-I dug through Reddit and Hacker News posts from Discord employees, public conversations with their engineers, and a lot of blog posts and postmortems, then tested the ideas in code to see where they held up.
-In parallel, my KTH studies in computer science, network security, software testing, and distributed systems gave me a strong technical foundation.
+Those changes, along with continued research into Discord's architecture, shaped the stack.
+I dug through Reddit and Hacker News posts from Discord employees, public conversations with their engineers, and many blog posts and postmortems, then tested the ideas in code to see where they held up.
+At the same time, my KTH studies in computer science, network security, software testing, and distributed systems gave me the background to judge the trade-offs.

-My degree programme also emphasises applying knowledge in practice.
+My degree programme also puts a lot of weight on applying knowledge in practice.
 In spring 2024, I joined a project course where we delivered an internal tool for Giesecke+Devrient, an international security technology company.

 2025